tom-halpin/pe-dojo-book/content/004a-opening-scroll.md

 ## Opening Scroll

 **C**harlie, the CEO of the Universal Imports Group of companies, sponsored a DevOps Transformation in the Pet Clinic.
-Details on that initiative can be found at [ONLINE DEVOPS DOJO](https://dxc-technology.github.io/about-devops-dojo/modules/).
+Details on that initiative can be found at [Online DevOps Dojo](https://dxc-technology.github.io/about-devops-dojo/modules/).

 The Pet Clinic's DevOps Transformation is starting to deliver results including: